Sebazzz/LocaltunnelClient/README.md

 Works on .NET Standard 1.6 and higher.
 Split in a library and a command line utility.

+### CLI
+This project also provides CLI.

-Separate command line client utility can be downloaded from the Github release page.
+You can download the no-dependencies, standalone, deployment from the Github releases page.

-Used for development purposes only.
+Or you can install it from the command-line if you have the .NET SDK installed:

+    dotnet tool install -g localtunnel

+Then run it by using:

+    localtunnel

 ## Building the project
 To build the project ensure you have: